christospitsi/wdbc-ann/README.md

 The application was developed using ```R``` interface to ```Keras``` framework, in order to create and train a sequential model which uses the backpropagation algorithm.

-For a detailed report on the applcation please refer to my persona blog.
+For a detailed report on the application please refer to my personal blog.